ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-96. You are provided with a pure Python code implementation of the Manhattan distance function (8.51):
+Q. You are provided with a pure Python code implementation of the Manhattan distance function (8.51):

 ```python